Nilpotence in Group Cohomology: Old results revisited

 To deduce more, we need to recall why Symond's result (in the finite group case) had been conjectured by Benson.
 As constructed by J.P.C.Greenlees and Benson \cite{benson greenlees}, there is a spectral sequence

 where $S^{Ad(G)}$ is the one point compactification of the adjoint representation, so Benson was conjecturing that some evident vanishing at the level of $E_{\infty}$ happened already at $E_2$.

-By Symonds' theorem, the group $H^{c(G),-c(G)-\dim(G)}_{\mathfrak m}(H^*(BG))$ consists of permanent cycles, as the differentials will take values in groups that are zero.
-As this group is certain not in the image of nonzero boundary maps, it will thus be a quotient of
+By Symonds' theorem, the group $H^{c(G),-c(G)-\dim(G)}_{\mathfrak m}(H^*(BG))$ consists of permanent cycles, as the differentials off of this group will take values in groups that are zero.
+As this group is certainly not in the image of nonzero boundary maps, it will thus be a quotient of

 In the oriented case, $H^{r(G),-r(G)-\dim(G)}_{\mathfrak m}(H^*(BG)) \simeq \F_p$, by a generalization to all compact Lie groups of Benson's argument \cite{benson nyjournal} in the finite group case.
-(The generalization is straightforward, using the transfer map $H^*(BV) \ra H^{*+\dim(G)}(BG)$ associated to an inclusion $V < G$.)
+(The generalization is straightforward, using the transfer map $H^*(BE) \ra H^{*+\dim(G)}(BG)$ associated to an inclusion $E < G$.)

 Thus, in either the oriented or nonoriented case, we see that unless $c(P) = r(P)$, i.e. $G$ is $p$--central.
 In the $p$--central case, $G$ will be oriented and $e_{indec}(G) = e(G)$.
 But arguing as in \cite{k5}, one can do better: the top class in $Q_AH^*(BG)$ will be represented by a $H^*(BC)$--primitive, so $e_{prim}(G) = e_{indec}(G)$. \end{proof}